Five Tips for Monitoring Your Cloud Application

 Page load time is inversely related to page views and conversion rates.
 While probably not a controversial statement, as the causality is intuitive, there is empirical data from industry leaders such as Amazon, Google, and Bing to back it in High Scalability and O’Reilly’s Radar, for example.
 As web technology has become much more complex over the last decade, the issue of performance has remained a challenge as it relates to user experience.
-Fast forward to 2018, and UX is identified as a key requirement for business success by CIOs and CDOs.
+Fast forward to 2022, and UX is identified as a key requirement for business success by CIOs.

-In today’s growing ecosystem of competing web services, the undeniable reality remains that performance impacts business and it can represent a major competitive (dis)advantage.
+With the majority of applications now running in the cloud, the undeniable reality remains that performance impacts business, and it can represent a major competitive (dis)advantage.
 Whether your application relies on AWS, Azure, Heroku, Salesforce, Cloud Foundry, or any other SaaS platform, consider these five tips for monitoring SaaS services.

 1. Realize the Importance of Monitoring